Big Brother (American TV series): Live feeds

+HouseGuests

+As of season 28, a total of 380 participants have competed on Big Brother, Big Brother: Over the Top, and Big Brother: Reindeer Games and 46 of them have competed in multiple seasons.

 Companion shows

+House Calls: The Big Brother Talk Show

 From 2004 to 2008, Big Brother aired the companion web series House Calls: The Big Brother Talk Show.
 The series, which lasted for thirty minutes and aired on weeknights, allowed fans to call in and discuss the events of the game.
 House Calls was the first live internet talk show produced exclusively for a television network.
-During its first two seasons, House Calls was hosted by Gretchen Massey and season 3 houseguest Marcellas Reynolds.
+During its first two seasons, House Calls was hosted by Gretchen Massey and season 3 HouseGuest Marcellas Reynolds.
 Beginning with the show's third season, different co-hosts were featured on the series each day.
 During the fifth and sixth seasons, each co-host was given a designated day of the week to host alongside Gretchen.
 Following sixth season of House Calls, it was confirmed that the show would not be renewed.

+Big Brother: After Dark

 Big Brother: After Dark debuted in 2007, airing nightly on Showtime 2 from 12:00 a.m.–3:00 a.m.
 ET.
 In 2013, it was moved to TVGN (now Pop), where it remained until 2019.

+Big Brother: Live Chat

-Former houseguest Jeff Schroeder began hosting the Big Brother: Live Chat online discussion show in 2012, where he interviewed houseguests both before they entered the house and following their evictions.
+Former HouseGuest Jeff Schroeder began hosting the Big Brother: Live Chat online discussion show in 2012, where he interviewed HouseGuests both before they entered the house and following their evictions.
 He also performed post-finale backyard interviews with the cast.
 On August 10, 2017, Schroeder announced that he was moving to Colorado and would no longer be able to do the interviews.

+Off the Block with Ross and Marissa

 For season 20, the Live Chat was replaced by Off the Block with Ross and Marissa.
-Hosted by former Celebrity Big Brother houseguests Marissa Jaret Winokur and Ross Mathews, the show aired on Fridays on Facebook following the live eviction.
+Hosted by former Celebrity Big Brother HouseGuests Marissa Jaret Winokur and Ross Mathews, the show aired on Fridays on Facebook following the live eviction.

+Big Brother: Unlocked

 For season 27, CBS announced Big Brother: Unlocked.
 Airing bi-weekly on CBS, Unlocked is hosted by former Big Brother winners Taylor Hale and Derrick Levasseur along with a rotating guest.
 The show features gameplay analysis by the hosts as well as additional footage not included on the regular Big Brother broadcast.
+Unlocked returned for season 28 with Jerry O'Connell joining previous hosts Hale and Levasseur.
+Additionally, CBS launched a new interactive fan vote during these episodes and a live studio audience.

 Spin-offs

-There have been three spin-offs of Big Brother.
+Big Brother: Over the Top

 In October 2016, CBS premiered Big Brother: Over the Top, as an original series for CBS All Access.
 Unlike the flagship television version, it was broadcast exclusively online (over-the-top) with a shorter, ten-week season.

+Celebrity Big Brother

 The second spin-off, Celebrity Big Brother, aired its first season on CBS on February 7, 2018.
 Its second season aired in 2019, and its third season aired in 2022.